Campaign to Suppress Counterrevolutionaries: Initial campaign

+The campaign focused primarily on eliminating underground KMT agents, and also on eliminating secret societies, criminal gangs, and religious sects.

 In March 1950, Liu Shaoqi, who was then in charge of the Central Committee, had issued a "Directive on elimination of bandits and establishment of revolutionary new order", ordering the Public Security Department (公安局) to list all the Kuomintang members, and stressed that whoever was opposing the rule of CCP must be heavily suppressed and punished.
 As a result, numerous former KMT members were forced to register and identify themselves, and were promised leniency as a result.

 However, this initiative was criticized for being too lenient by many government officials, who called for harsher measures.
 In particular, Peng Zhen argued that KMT agents took advantage of the policy to stage further attacks.
 "Having corrected a tendency of wanton beating and killing, our lenient policies in many places have deviated towards another mistake of lenience without bounds, lenience to an extent that has demoralized ourselves and emboldened the bandits and enemy agents ... that has swollen the enemy’s arrogance and alienated the people."

 Yang noted that while Mao did not initially respond to the calls for harsher punishment, his attitude changed following the outbreak of the Korean War.
 On October 10, 1950, Mao issued a new "Directive on suppression of counterrevolutionary activities", also known as the "Double-ten Directive", initiating a large scale suppression of counterrevolutionaries, and personally oversaw the operations.
 He wrote that the campaign's goal was to “wipe out all the bandits, special agents, local tyrants, and other counterrevolutionary elements that bring harm to the people.”

 Yang noted that the timeframe of the Korean War and the land reform campaign provided a short opportunity to initiate the campaign successfully, provided that it was implemented with care.

 Mao's decision to initiate the campaign was highlighted in a conversation with Luo Ruiqing, then Minister of public security, "We must not miss this opportunity.
 Probably this is our only operation for suppressing counterrevolutionaries.
 This will not happen again in the future and therefore is a golden opportunity.
 Full advantage of this asset must be taken.
 The purpose is not just to kill several counterrevolutionaries.
 More importantly, this [campaign] is for mass mobilization."